-The Hills of Gold Wind Farm, proposed by ENGIE Australia & New Zealand, is a wind farm development located eight kilometres south-east of Nundle, New South Wales, with expected generation capacity of 384 megawatts.
+The Hills of Gold Wind Farm is a proposed wind farm development eight kilometres south-east of Nundle, New South Wales, with expected generation capacity of up to 420 megawatts.
+Once constructed, the wind farm is expected to supply up to 1,100 gigawatt hours per annum.

 The project will involve the construction and operation of: